Iliotibial band syndrome

-Allows visualisation of the impingement by assessing dynamic motion of the ITB through knee flexion and extension.
+Allows visualization of the impingement by assessing dynamic motion of the iliotibial band through knee flexion and extension.

 MRI is reserved for when the diagnosis is unclear and to exclude other etiologies of lateral knee pain such as a meniscal tear or lateral collateral ligament injury.

 MR findings of iliotibial band syndrome include ill-defined signal abnormality within the fatty soft tissues interposed between the iliotibial band and bone.
 In the knee, the soft tissues lateral to the lateral femoral condyle show low T1 and high on T2 signal, in keeping with edema/fluid.
 In the hip, similar soft tissue changes are present and there may also be tendinopathy or tear of the gluteus medius or minimus tendons.
 There may also be marrow edema in the affected bone.

 Cystic areas representing primary or secondary (adventitious) bursae may be identified.

 Chronic MR findings include thickening of the iliotibial band and increased T2 signal intensity superficial to the iliotibial band are occasionally seen.
 Soft tissue fibrosis and bony proliferation may be present.

 Treatment and prognosis

 Initial treatment of iliotibial band syndrome is conservative, consisting of physical therapy, anti-inflammatory medication, and steroid injections 3.

 Surgical treatment is reserved only for those who fail conservative treatment and includes resection of the posterior aspect of the iliotibial band 3.